MAKING THE WORKPLACE A LEARNING PLACE

 - Other career awareness and exploration activities.

 In partnership with the Mayor’s Office and the Boston Public Schools, PIC Career Specialists and Employer Engagement Managers coordinate summer jobs and school-year internships for thousands of students each year.

 - Career Specialists work within Boston’s public high schools.
 They guide, mentor, and inspire thousands of students annually and connect them with summer jobs and school-year internships.
 Throughout the school year, they arrange career awareness and job readiness activities.
-Click here for a list of Career Specialists by school.
+Find the Career Specialist working at each high school.

 - Employer Engagement Staff broker the relationships between students and employers by recruiting and supporting the businesses that hire students for a range of challenging jobs at healthcare institutions, financial services firms, life science companies, and other professional organizations.
-Click here to get your company involved.
+Learn how to get your company involved.